 5 Ways to Detect Plastic Pipes in Your Wall

-Specialized wall scanners are the tools used by the pros.
+A specialized wall scanner is an effective tool used by the pros.
 Products such as this one will detect plastic pipes in your walls, as well as metal pipes, studs, and any other obstructions.

 - Use a pipe detector to find plastic water pipes in your wall.